JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/ls.md

 ```

 To model $f$, we are going to use [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl).
-For the nonsmooth regularizer, we observe that $h$ is actually readily available in [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl), you can refer to [this section](@ref regularizers) for a list of readily available regularizers.
+For the nonsmooth regularizer, we use [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl).
 We then wrap the smooth function and the regularizer in a `RegularizedNLPModel`.

 ```@example ls